See how Waddle can help your business grow!

 |Must reapply for additional funding||No need for reapplication|

 Traditionally, for a business line of credit facility, business owners would expect to go and have a face-to-face chat with their local bank manager, taking along with them copies of all of their business financials.
-These days, there are a multitude of online options out there in addition to the big banks, as well.
+These days, there are a multitude of online options out there in addition to the big banks.
 These fintech lenders can often offer an automated approval service with a higher level of speed and flexibility.
 Business can access the cash they need in as little as 24 hours without having to leave their own premises.

 |Traditional Lender||Online Lender|